tobiasfs/anarchychessengine/src/nlp/README.md

   s4-->|t|s6
   s5-->|t|s6
 ```
 This is actually for free, because no extra states have to be introduced.
+Only
-Only some cells in the table habe to be changed.
+some cells in the table habe to be changed.
-Letter skipping could be increased to the max:
+Letter skipping can be increased to the max:

 ```mermaid
 flowchart LR